Hazel-Jeong-dev/COMM2216_UserGuide_Aibyn_Hazel/docs/Troubleshooting.md

     Always make a backup copy of important spreadsheets before attempting significant changes or troubleshooting steps that might alter your data.

 !!! info "Info"
-    For persistent issues not covered in this troubleshooting guide, visit the [Google Sheets Help Center](https://support.google.com/docs/topic/9054603) or use the **Help** menu in Google Sheets to search for specific error messages.
+    For persistent issues not covered in this troubleshooting guide, visit the [Google Sheets Help Center](https://support.google.com/docs/topic/9054603) or use the **Help** menu in Google Sheets to search for specific xerror messages.